Mac OS X v10.5 or 10.6: Renaming or saving after using "Apply to enclosed items" on a home folder

 sudo chmod -RN ~

-- Start up from the Mac OS X 10.5 Leopard installation DVD (insert the disc, restart, and hold the C key as the computer starts up).
+- Next restart the computer using your Leopard or Snow Leopard installation DVD (insert the disc, restart, then hold the C key as the computer starts up).

 - Choose Reset Password from the Utilities menu in the Installer.